runemadsen/runemadsen-2013/blog/_posts/2015-02-15-on-meta-design-and-algorithmic-design-systems.md

 </ol>

 It is dangerous to speculate about simplistic futures, and I'm convinced that  traditional design practices will be even more relevant as time goes by.
-However, I think we'll see implications to both professional practices and educational institutions: A new type of design program, oriented towards meta-designer, will spring from within institutions that are technically literate.
-A new of type design practice that specializes in systems design will become increasingly visible.
-These companies will be able to deliver everything from basic identity design to very complex systems, making them ideal partners for forward-looking companies.
+However, I think we'll see implications to both professional practices and educational institutions: A new type of design program, oriented towards meta-designers, will spring from within technically literate institutions.
+A new of type meta-design practice will become increasingly visible.
+These companies will be able to deliver everything from basic identity design to complex systems, making them ideal partners for forward-looking companies.

-There's a few indicators that this future is already here.
 [Design studios](sagmeisterwalsh.com) are actively exploring similar themes.
 Academic institutions are focusing on dynamic design products in [new publications](http://www.amazon.com/Dynamic-Identities-Cultural-Public-Context/dp/3037781637).
-Independent design magazines are [writing](http://www.dot-dot-dot.us/) [about](http://www.servinglibrary.org/) these trends.

-*If you liked this post, or want to comment on it, I'm [@runemadsen](https://www.twitter.com/runemadsen) on Twitter*
+Independent [design](http://www.dot-dot-dot.us/) [magazines](http://www.servinglibrary.org/) are also writing about these trends.
+There's a few indicators that this future is already here.